-Molloy College, an independent Catholic college based in Rockville Centre, was founded in 1955.
-The College serves a student population of approximately 4,900 undergraduate and graduate students.
+Molloy University, an independent Catholic institution in Rockville Centre, was founded in 1955.
+The University serves a student population of approximately 4,900 undergraduate and graduate students.
 Molloy students can earn degrees in a variety of outstanding academic programs, including nursing, business, education, social work, music therapy, computer studies, and many more.

 - Campus Ministries